thepixelbest12/thepixelbest12.github.io/README.md

             window.open('https://www.youtube.com/channel/UCJaTw3e1tqrff_nTTZmChzQ', '_blank', 'noopener');
         }

-        // Function to update the cookies count function updateCookiesCount() {
-            // Check if the 'cookies' cookie is set if (document.cookie.includes('cookies=true')) {
-                // If the cookie exists, do nothing (don't update the count) } else {
-                // If the cookie doesn't exist, update the count
-                // Get the current cookies count from the HTML var countElement = document.getElementById('cookiesCount');
-                var count = parseInt(countElement.textContent);
-                // Increment the count by 1
-                count++;
-                // Update the HTML element to display the new count countElement.textContent = count;
-                // Set a 'cookies' cookie to prevent further count updates for the same person document.cookie = 'cookies=true; max-age=3600'; // The cookie will expire in 1 hour (3600 seconds) }
-        }

         // Call the updateCookiesCount function when the page loads to update the count window.onload = updateCookiesCount;